jcomeauictx/ios-safari-remote-debug-kit/README.md

-# Remote Debugging iOS Safari on Windows and Linux
+# Remote Debugging iOS Safari on Linux

 Using this project you can debug your websites and web applications running in iOS Safari from a PC running Linux.